Deontic Temporal Logic for Formal Verification of AI Ethics: Related Works

 Further, the literature explores the use of high-level action languages and Answer Set Programming to design ethical autonomous agents~\cite{DeclarativeModularFrameworkforRepresentingandApplyingEthicalPrinciples,Ethicalsystemformalizationusingnon-monotoniclogics,deonticLogicforProgrammingRightfulMachines}.
 There are several works that propose using deontic logic to constrain robot behavior in ethically sensitive environments, as this type of logic helps interpret natural language directly~\cite{TowardsVerifiablyEthicalRobotBehaviour,bringsjord2006toward,ethicalrobots}.
 These frameworks are also used for ethical reasoning in the healthcare domain, emphasizing accountability and transparency~\cite{EthicsinDigitalHealth:adeonticaccountabilityframework}.
 Additionally, various works focus on using deontic logic-based frameworks for formalizing ethical reasoning in AI systems~\cite{DeepLearningOpacityandtheEthicalAccountabilityofAISystems,DeontologyandSafeArtificialIntelligence,Formalethicalreasoninganddilemmaidentificationinahuman-artificialagentsystem}.

 To accommodate the dynamic nature of machine environments~\cite{Ensuringtrustworthyandethicalbehaviourinintelligentlogicalagents}, several studies propose integrating deontic logic with temporal operators, facilitating the representation of concepts like refraining from specific actions or opting for alternative actions~\cite{temporaldynamicdeonticlogic,DeonticLogicReasoningInfrastructure}.
 This extension facilitates a richer understanding of ethical constraints in dynamic environments.
 Furthermore, frameworks combining linear temporal logic with lexicographic preference modeling support ethical decision-making in robotics~\cite{Logic-BasedEthicalPlanning}.
-This literature survey provides a focused overview to contextualize the study, acknowledging the potential existence of other relevant works in the field.

 Thus, the literature suggests that rule-based ethical theories, particularly deontology, are essential for developing trustworthy AI systems~\cite{r_25kantian}.
 However, considering the dynamic nature of AI, especially regarding fairness and explainability at a granular level, significant gaps remain.
 Our work addresses these gaps by introducing fairness and explainability at multiple granularities, including stable, transient, inherent, and retrofitted/artificial dimensions.
 These distinctions capture the evolving nature of AI and its complex decision-making processes, providing a more comprehensive approach to ethical verification.
 Furthermore, existing frameworks often overlook the impact of personal biases introduced during training and lack mechanisms to mitigate them effectively.
 To address this, we propose an iterative learning approach designed to identify and reduce the influence of personal biases in the system.
 While prior research highlights the gap between theoretical ethical reasoning and its practical application in autonomous agents~\cite{Logic-BasedEthicalPlanning}, our framework bridges this divide.
 By implementing and testing the framework in real-world AI systems such as COMPAS and Loan prediction systems, we validate its effectiveness and ensure its applicability.